mcrocco/azure-network-protocols/README.md

 3. Select the Linux VM's NSG, and then select Inbound security rules
 4. Select Add, then ICMP and Deny (you can name it whatever you want)
 5. Click Add to create the inbound security rule
-6. Go back to Wireshark and the command line, it will start to only send Echo requests on Wireshark and saying "Request timed out" on command line
+6. Go back to Wireshark and the command line, it will start to only send Echo requests on Wireshark and say "Request timed out" on the command line
 7. Go back to Network Security Groups and delete the inbound rule that was just created to see the ping work again with Echo replies
 </p>
 <p>